7.8. String

 ]

-Strings have all of the same operations defined on them as the other vector data types, but with one extra addition.
-Because a string and vector of character are fundamentally the same, the concatenation operation may be used to concatenate values of the two types.
-As well, a scalar character may be concatenated onto a string in the same way as it would be concatenated onto a vector of character.
+As character arrays, strings have all of the same operations defined on them as the other array data types, Remember that because a String and array of character are fundamentally the same, the concatenation operation may be used to concatenate values of the two types.
+As well, a scalar character may be concatenated onto a String in the same way as it would be concatenated onto an array of character.
+Note that because a String is a type of Vector, concatenation may also be accomplished with concat and push methods:

 prints the following: